Al-LastSur/Constrol_Work_Before_Specialization/README.md

 * Write README.md file to the project describing all the stages of the task

-    * Status : in progress
+    * Status : Done on 08/03/24
+    >Comment: File is filled in with picture and information on status throughout the whole process

 * Use version control to track the progress of the task